dongyunpeng-sjtu/spark/docs/sql-error-conditions-invalid-observed-metrics-error-class.md

 ## AGGREGATE_EXPRESSION_WITH_DISTINCT_UNSUPPORTED

-Aggregate expressions with DISTINCT are not allowed in observed metrics, but found: `<expr>`.
+Aggregate expression with distinct are not allowed in observed metrics, but found: `<expr>`.

 ## AGGREGATE_EXPRESSION_WITH_FILTER_UNSUPPORTED

-Aggregate expression with FILTER predicate are not allowed in observed metrics, but found: `<expr>`.
+Aggregate expression with filter predicate are not allowed in observed metrics, but found: `<expr>`.

 ## MISSING_NAME